jgamblin/CarHackingTools/README.md

-# WARNING!
-THIS IS STILL IN TESTING!
-PLEASE DONT USE!

-`*_I am still testing and writing this code.
-It likely doesn't work fully and isn't fully documented._*`

 # CarHacking.Tools
 [CarHacking.Tools](CarHacking.Tools) is a scripts collection of scripts to help jump start car research (and hacking?).
 All the scripts are designed to run on [Ubuntu 18.04](ubuntu.com).